Rwanda-Social-Security-Board/RSSB.NewRelic.GitHub/backend.md

 ## 5. NestJS Exception Filter

-Here is an example of an exception filter that uses NestJS's built-in `Logger` and logs exceptions to New Relic:
+Below are two examples of exception filters that log exceptions to New Relic.
+Choose the one that fits your project:

+### Option A: Using NestJS's built-in `Logger`

 ```typescript
 import {